 December

-Holiday Season – Las Vegas starts to get packed for the holiday season after Thanksgiving, especially on the weeks before and after Christmas.
+Holiday Season – Las Vegas starts to get packed for the holiday season on the week of Christmas through the end of the month (New Year’s).
 Book early and be prepared for big crowds.

 When do you think Vegas is least crowded?
 Have you gone on any of these weekends or holidays?
 What was your experience like?